docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

 !!! tip

-    If you have set up GMAIL SMTP, you can Filter messages for spam and viruses before they reach external recipients and also apply email security and advanced Gmail settings to outgoing messages.
+    If you have set up GMAIL SMTP, you can filter messages for spam and viruses before they reach external recipients and also apply email security and advanced Gmail settings to outgoing messages.

 !!! note "Verify the relay host is configured correctly"